openjdk/jdk11u-dev/doc/building.md

     autoconf`.
   * To install on an rpm-based Linux, try running `sudo yum install autoconf`.
-  * To install on macOS, try running `brew install autoconf`.
+  * To install on macOS, try running `sudo port install autoconf`.
   * To install on Windows, try running `<path to Cygwin setup>/setup-x86_64 -q -P autoconf`.